wangxiaoyunanne/docs/source/hive_scaling.html.md

 # Graph partitioning scheme

+The graph need to be cut into smaller pieces, when put onto multiple GPUs.
+Duplicating the graph on each may work for some problems, provided the graph is not too large; but duplication is not suitable for all problems.
+Graph partitioning is a long lasting research topic, and we decided to use existing partitioners, such as Metis, instead of implementing some complicated ones our own.
+For a large number of graphs, especial those with high connectivities, they are really difficult to partition; it turns out, random partitioning works quite well in terms of time taken by the partitioner, load balancing, programming simplicity and still manageable communication cost.
+By default, Gunrock uses the random partitioner.

+What makes bigger difference is the partitioning scheme: whether the graph is partitioned in 1 dimension, 2 dimensions, or differently for low and high degree vertices.

 ## 1D partitioning

+1D partitioning distributes the edges in a graph either by the source vertices or the destination vertices.
+It's simple to work with, and scales well when the number of GPUs are small.
+It should still work on the DGX-1 with 8 GPUs for a large number of graph applications.
+But that may be touching 1D partitioning's scalability limit.

 ## 2D partitioning

+2D partitioning distributes the edges by both the source and the destination vertices.
+When a graph is visualized in a dense matrix representation, 2D partitioning is like cutting the matrix by a 2D grid.
+8 GPUs in the DGX-1 may be too small for 2D partitioning to be useful; it may worth trying out on DGX-2 with 16 GPUs.
+2D partitioning of sparse graphs may create significant load imbalance between partitions.

 ## High / low degree partitioning

+The main idea is simple: for vertices with low out degrees and their out-going edges, distribute edges based on their source vertices; for vertices with high out degrees and their out-going edges, distribute edges based on the destination vertices; if both vertices have high out-degrees, distribute the edge based on the one with lower degree.
+The result is that, low degree vertices are only adjacent to very few GPUs, while high degree vertices' edges are scattered among all GPUs.
+Graph applications scale very well when using the p2p communication model for low degree vertices, and the `AllReduce` model for high degree vertices.

 # Scaling of the Hive applications